Tangerine2001/ViteaOrderbook/README.md

 - **Item Management**: Create and view items available for trading
 - **User Management**: Create and manage user accounts
 - **Order Placement**: Place bid and ask orders for items
+- **Order Cancellation**: Delete existing orders from the orderbook
 - **Automatic Trade Matching**: Orders are automatically matched when possible
 - **Trade History**: View the history of executed trades
 - **Real-time Market Price**: Calculate and display the current market price based on order book